biemond/biemond-orawls-vagrant-12.1.2/puppet/modules/orawls/README.markdown

 - domain 'wc'          -> WC (webcenter) + JRF + EM + OWSM
 - domain 'oim'         -> OIM (Oracle Identity Manager) + OAM ( Oracle Access Manager)
 - domain 'oud'         -> OUD (Oracle Unified Directory)

+## Puppet master with orawls module key points
+it should work on every PE or opensource puppet master, customers and I succesfull tested orawls on PE 3.0, 3.1, 3.2, 3.3.
+See also the puppet master vagrant box

+But when it fails you can do the following actions.
+- Check the time difference/timezone between all the puppet master and agent machines.
+- Update orawls and its dependencies on the puppet master.
+- After adding or refreshing the easy_type or orawls modules you need to restart all the PE services on the puppet master (this will flush the PE cache) and always do a puppet agent run on the Puppet master
+- To solve this error "no such file to load -- easy_type" you need just to do a puppet run on the puppet master when it is still failing you can move the easy_type module to its primary module location ( /etc/puppetlabs/puppet/module )

 ## Orawls WebLogic Facter